 Slowly and steadily guide the trimmer down the length of the hair until it passes the ends.
 A slow, deliberate pace is key here; rushing can cause the device to miss split ends or pull on the hair.
 For best results, pass the trimmer over each section two to three times to catch any stray damaged ends.
 The quality of your professional trimmers will influence how smoothly this process goes, as a well-made tool will handle the hair more gently.

-Adjusting Your Technique for Different Hair Textures
+How to Adapt Your Technique for Your Hair Texture

 Not all hair is the same, so you may need to adjust your approach based on texture.
 If you’re working with very curly, coily, or frizzy hair, it’s best to straighten it first.
 This creates a smooth, uniform surface that allows the split end trimmer to glide through without snagging, ensuring a much more effective and even trim.